Maxwell's equations: Faraday's law

-The Maxwell–Faraday version of Faraday's law of induction describes how a time-varying magnetic field corresponds to curl of an electric field.
+The Maxwell–Faraday version of Faraday's law of induction describes how a time-varying magnetic field corresponds to the negative curl of an electric field.
 In integral form, it states that the work per unit charge required to move a charge around a closed loop equals the rate of change of the magnetic flux through the enclosed surface.

 The electromagnetic induction is the operating principle behind many electric generators: for example, a rotating bar magnet creates a changing magnetic field and generates an electric field in a nearby wire.

-Ampère's law with Maxwell's addition
+Ampère–Maxwell law

 The original law of Ampère states that magnetic fields relate to electric current.
-Maxwell's addition states that they also relate to changing electric fields, which Maxwell called displacement current.
+Maxwell's addition states that magnetic fields also relate to changing electric fields, which Maxwell called displacement current.
 The integral form states that electric and displacement currents are associated with a proportional magnetic field along any enclosing curve.

-Maxwell's addition to Ampère's law is important because the laws of Ampère and Gauss must otherwise be adjusted for static fields.
+Maxwell's modification of Ampère's circuital law is important because the laws of Ampère and Gauss must otherwise be adjusted for static fields.
 As a consequence, it predicts that a rotating magnetic field occurs with a changing electric field.
 A further consequence is the existence of self-sustaining electromagnetic waves which travel through empty space.

 The speed calculated for electromagnetic waves, which could be predicted from experiments on charges and currents, matches the speed of light; indeed, light is one form of electromagnetic radiation (as are X-rays, radio waves, and others).
 Maxwell understood the connection between electromagnetic waves and light in 1861, thereby unifying the theories of electromagnetism and optics.